Intro-to-Data-Science-Template/intro_to_data_science_reader/content/install_guide/git/_index.en.md

 ![][22]

 This will complete your installation process.
+Type in `git --version` to check if everything was installed correctly.
+If you see `git version <NUMBERS>` you're all set.
 Now we need to configure some settings.
 Right click on your desktop, and click on "Git Bash here."
 A black terminal window will open.

 ![][23]